renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/SQL/What_is_Data.md

 - Foreign key is the primary key of another table
 - It can be duplicate or null for another table

-## What is docs.SQL?
+## What is SQL?
-- docs.SQL - > STRUCTURED QUERY LANGUAGE
+- SQL - > STRUCTURED QUERY LANGUAGE
-- docs.SQL is a language that is used to work with Databases and  manipulate data.
+- SQL is a language that is used to work with Databases and  manipulate data.

-##docs.SQL Statements
+##SQL Statements

 ### Data Manipulation Language (DML) :